coder3112/Mathematics-IA/non_affine.typ

   described in @svd.
   $ #text("SVD") P = U Sigma V^T $ The last singular vector of $V$ is the solution to $H$, and then we have the homography matrix to find any transformation.
   SVD has 0 error for our described case *citation needed* and is thus the best option.
-  Of course, this is far too complicated an operation to do by hand; especially for such a large matrix.
-Instead, we will use a computer program.

   == Example
   Refer back to @desired_output reproduced below.